 Practical information about Iceland, Laugarvatn, travel and other.

-The Gullkistan residency is located in Laugarvatn, a small school village 90 km east of Reykjavík.
+The Gullkistan residency is located in Laugarvatn, a small school village some 90 km east of Reykjavík.
 It is in an agricultural area, close to some of the most popular touristic sites of Iceland and close to the highlands.The village of Laugarvatn has 250 inhabitants.
-One childrens school, kindergarten, high school and the department of athletic pedagogics of the University of Iceland.
-There is one outdoor swimming pool and good sports facilities inside and outside.
+One kindergarten, grammar school, high school and a department of athletic coaching of the University of Iceland.
+Laugarvatn has one outdoor swimming pool with hot tubs and a steam room and good sports facilities inside and outside.
 There is a grocery shop, Lindin restaurant and summer hotels in the schools.
 The next town is Selfoss, 45 km south of Laugarvatn.
-Around Laugarvatn there are farms and many summerhouses.
-Swimming pools are everywhere to be found in Iceland, most including a hot tub, so a bathing suit is something you might want to bring.
+Around Laugarvatn are farms and many summerhouses.
+Swimming pools are everywhere in Iceland, most of them with a hot tub, so a bathing suit is something you might want to bring.

 Arriving at Laugarvatn

-SBA bus, 8.00, drives through Selfoss and arrives in Laugarvatn at 9.30. http://www.english.sba.is/Scheduledbusservice/Timetablesprices/Kjolurhighlandroute/
+1) SBA.is bus leaves at 8.00, drives through Selfoss and arrives in Laugarvatn at 9.30.

-Sterna bus, 8.30, drivest through Selfoss and goes to Gullfoss and Geysir, stopping there for tourist and arrives at Laugarvatn at 2.20 http://www.sterna.is/en/moya/ferdir/hopurview/2_2a_-_reykjavik_-_laugarvatn_-__sum
+Sterna.is bus also leaves at 8.30, drives through Selfoss and goes to Gullfoss and Geysir, stops there and arrives at Laugarvatn at 14.20 http://www.sterna.is/en/moya/ferdir/hopurview/2_2a_-_reykjavik_-_laugarvatn_-__sum

-All personal expenses have to be covered by the guests.
-This includes all travel expenses such as flights and buses and insurance.
+All personal expenses have to be covered by guests.
+This includes all travel expenses such as flights, buses and insurance.
 This also includes materials, shipping of artwork and food.
 Telephone expenses are the responsibility of each guest during his/her stay at Laugarvatn.
-If there is some special food that you require in your diet we suggest you bring it with you.
+If there is some special food that you require we suggest you bring it with you.
 Importing uncooked meat is illegal.

 A stay in Iceland up to three months does not generally require a visa.
 See a full list of citizens exempt from a visa on http://www.utl.is/english/visas/no-visa/.
 All other citizens need a visa to enter Iceland, see the list of embassies in your country that issue visas to Iceland on http://www.utl.is/english/visas/apply/

 If you need an affordable place to stay in Reykjavík, SÍM, the Association for Icelandic Artists is located in the center of town not very far from the bus station BSÍ.
 Just take any bus from across the street up from BSÍ that is heading towards the center.
-At SÍM they have nice and clean rooms to stay, see: http://www.sim.is/Index/English/ , Telephone: +354 551 1346 – Fax:+354 562 6656, e-mail: sim(at)simnet.is
+SÍM offers nice, clean rooms.
+See: http://www.sim.is/Index/English/ , Telephone: +354 551 1346 – Fax:+354 562 6656, e-mail: sim(at)simnet.is

-There are many car hires, see who has the best offers.
+There are many car hires, find the best offers.

 In summer Gullfoss and Geysir can be visited by taking a bus from Laugarvatn.

-Selfoss is the biggest town in south Iceland, it is about 45 km from Laugarvatn.
+Selfoss is the biggest town in south Iceland, about 45 km from Laugarvatn.

 Reykjavík is 70 km from Laugarvatn through Thingvellir.

-The tourist board of Iceland can send you brochures but you can also check their information website on http://www.icetourist.is/ .
-The cheapest accommodation in Iceland if you are traveling around is “Farmhouse accommodation” listed on their site.
+The tourist board of Iceland can send you brochures but you can also check their information website on http://www.icetourist.is/.
+The cheapest accommodation in Iceland if you are travelling around is “Farmhouse accommodation” listed on their site.
 Most of them have both sleeping bag accommodations and made up beds, which is slightly more expensive.

-For grants we recommend that you contact any possibilities in your home country such as Arts Counsils or government funds.
+For grants we recommend that you pursue any possibilities in your home country such as Arts counsils or government funds.
 The only grants we know about are the following:

 · For US citizens: